 Blending the flexibility of a one-day play reading with the intensive focus of a two-week workshop, these workshops are structured according to each writer’s needs at any stage of development enabling playwrights to experiment and explore in depth with collaborators of their choice.
 The writers’ multi-year tenure here ensures they have access to the Fund whenever they most need the resources.

 The Fund is sustained by the Jerry A. Tishman Living Trust.
 It was established in 2008 with a lead grant from the Andrew W. Mellon Foundation.

-PlayTime provides five New Dramatists residents with a two-week writers’ retreat, right in the heart of New York, with their collaborators and a company of actors.
+PlayTime provides three or four New Dramatists residents with a two-week writers’ retreat, right in the heart of New York, with their collaborators and a company of actors.

 PlayTime is a laboratory designed to give playwrights the opportunity to explore, workshop, rethink, and revise ambitious new works of theatre by drawing from a supportive resident company of actors, directors, stage managers, staff, and fellow playwrights.

 The round-the-clock schedule offers intensive and flexible time for rehearsal, rewrites, feedback, and community engagement.
 PlayTime has helped bring close to fifty plays to fruition since 2001.

 PlayTime is made possible by major funding from Concord Theatricals, Jody Falco & Jeffrey Steinman, and The Ted Snowdon Foundation.

 The Composer-Librettist Studio, offered in partnership with Nautilus Music-Theater, gives writers a chance to face the joys and challenges of Music-Theatre.